peterjc/thapbi-pict/docs/worked_example.rst

       -t site_metadata.tsv -c 1,2,3,4,5,6,7,8,9,10,11,12,13,15 -x 16 -f 20
     ...

-Without metadata the results are sorted by sample name (and thus the first entry here should be ``DNA10MIX_bycopynumber``).
-Any metadata is used for sorting, and here the first entry becomes ``Site_1_sample_1`` (see below).
+This time the even longer command has been shown split over three lines.

-Because the computer readable TSV file does not include the metadata directly, the two versions differ only in the line order:
+The computer readable TSV file does not include the metadata directly, so the the two versions differ only in the line order:

 .. code:: console